This Sporting Life (radio program): Humour and terms

 The duo are well known for their lengthy, hyperbolic dissertations on the characters of sporting and cultural identities.
-Roy is renowned for his long-winded and extremely colourful demolition of almost every conceivable aspect of the personality and performance of a sports star with whom he is displeased.
+Slaven is renowned for his long-winded and colourful demolition of almost every conceivable aspect of the personality and performance of a sports star with whom he is displeased.

 He will often describe the subject as "a hopeless joke", and declare that they are a fool to him/herself and to his/her family, state and country of origin; this climactic phase of his analysis is usually delivered at the top of his voice.
-Yet, paradoxically, Roy almost invariably concludes these harangues with quiet, amiable remarks on what a nice person the subject is, how much he likes them, and how much he or she has contributed to their particular field of endeavour.
+Yet, paradoxically, Slaven almost invariably concludes these harangues with quiet, amiable remarks on what a nice person the subject is, how much he likes them, and how much he or she has contributed to their particular field of endeavour.
 This can also be reversed such as when commentating the first Melbourne Grand Prix he praised the track as "the best in the world... superior to Monza, Spa and Hockenheim" which were all "rubbish".
 When there was a big crash on the first corner he claimed the track was to blame because it was "a joke".

-Although usually more concise than Roy, and typically taking the role of presenter/interviewer who sets out the subject and poses questions for Roy to comment on, HG Nelson has his own unique and colourful editorial style.
+Although usually more concise than Slaven, and typically taking the role of presenter/interviewer who sets out the subject and poses questions for Slaven to comment on, Nelson has his own unique and colourful editorial style.
 On many occasions he has described decisions or innovations with which he disagrees as "a hastily cobbled-together farrago".
-He once promised that he would "walk nude down George Street with a pie on my head" if the outcome of a sporting fixture did not match his prediction, and during one especially memorable rant he denounced golfer Greg Norman as:

-"... a hapless water buffalo, wallowing around in the swamp, waiting for the safari to wander by and finish him off".
+He once promised that he would "walk nude down George Street with a pie on my head" if the outcome of a sporting fixture did not match his prediction, and during one especially memorable rant he denounced golfer Greg Norman as "a hapless water buffalo, wallowing around in the swamp, waiting for the safari to wander by and finish him off".